singularity-energy/open-grid-emissions/README.md

 cd src/oge
 python data_pipeline.py --year 2023
 ```
 independently of the installation method you chose.
 Note that the pipeline uses input data from different external sources.
-For PUDL, you can set a `PUDL_DATA_STORE` environment variable to `s3` via `export PUDL_DATA_STORE='s3'` before calling the `data_pipeline.py` script or by adding the following to the `__init__.py` file in `src/oge`:
+For PUDL, you can set a `PUDL_DATA_STORE` environment variable to `s3` via `export PUDL_DATA_STORE='s3'` for Bash (on Unix-like operating systems) for bash or `$Env:PUDL_DATA_STORE = 's3'` for PowerShell (on Windows) before calling the `data_pipeline.py` script or by adding the following to the `__init__.py` file in `src/oge`:
 ```python
 import os

 os.environ["PUDL_DATA_STORE"] = "s3"
 ```
 in order to directly load in memory the PUDL data needed to run the pipeline.
-If not set or set to `local`, the PUDL files will be downloaded on your disk during the first steps of the pipelin and then loaded in memory when needed.
+If not set or set to `local`, the PUDL files will be downloaded on your disk during the first steps of the pipeline and then loaded in memory when needed.

 A more detailed walkthrough of these steps can be found below in the "Development Setup" section.